-1.1.
-Context
+1.1 Context

-The great increase in bicycle kilometers in the urban and peri-urban context is a recent finding worldwide.
-This is due to the availability of shared bicycle sharing systems and the widespread use of bicycles for commuting, to make deliveries at home and for sightseeing.
-Moreover, a change of mentality especially among young people who are less and less motorized and favor the use of active modes is observed.
-An even greater increase in bicycle mileage is foreseeable as a significant number of major cities are interested in studying or setting up an extensive network of cycle paths.
+In many European countries, a large increase in bicycle kilometers in urban and peri-urban contexts is recently noticed, attributed mainly to the availability of self-service bike systems, the widespread use of the bicycle for commuting and to make deliveries at home and the use of bicycle for sightseeing tours.
+Also, a change in mentality is evident, especially of young people who favor active modes and who are less and less motorized.
 Cycling offers important benefits, such as improved health and affordable mobility, while reducing negative effects of transportation in terms of environmental pollution, noise and roadway congestion.
 Cycling is therefore strongly encouraged by governmental policies of many countries and it is expected to become a central part of the mobility solutions in many cities (Stelling-Kończak, 2018).
 Furthermore, an increasing number of EU countries are adopting national strategies to promote cycling, so it is possible that in recent years more people are choosing cycling as a means of transport (ETSC, 2016).
+In addition, an even greater increase in bicycle mileage in the near future is expected, as all major cities are in the process of studying or setting up an extensive network of cycle paths.

-By conducting a cross-analysis of the motives of the trips made by bicycle and the public concerned, it is found that a large part of these kilometers are travelled by young people under 30 for leisure activities and night outings.
-However, it is clear that young people are accustomed to consuming alcohol (and drugs at a lower frequency) during their outings.
-Thus, it can be assumed that alcohol and drug problems could further increase the vulnerability of young cyclists.
-In this target group three risk enhancing factors are concentrated: (i) youth (ii) alcohol and drugs, (iii) vulnerable users.
+A cross-analysis of the motives of bicycle trips and the public concerned reveals that a large part of this mileage is realized by young people under 30 for leisure and night outings.
+It therefore seems reasonable to assume that there are drinking and drugs problems that could make these cyclists more vulnerable.
 However, Blood Alcohol Content Limits (BACs) rarely target cyclists and the legislation does not seem to be adapted to the particularities of the subject.